 There is much to learn from times like these, and I am eager to take any opportunity to become a better person through this.
 I look at my life and know that I could have been a better teacher, a better student, a better father, a better son, a better husband, a better brother, a better friend.
 My skull has grown thick from banging my head against my regret.

 I am informed by my regret, but I will not be anchored to it.
 I shall add it to my coal scuttle and use it to fuel my revival.
-Likewise with my grief, and my fear, and my anger, and my disappointments.
-The journey ahead is love, compassion, hope, and courage.
+Likewise with my grief, and my fear, and my anger, and my despair.
+Such emotions are useful only as fuel for the journey.
+Taken together, such demons that plague me can become fuel for love, compassion, hope, and courage.

 If you have been a part of my journey, then you have my apologies and my gratitude.